 Grant Tracey

 Grant Tracey is the author of the Hayden Fuller Mystery series, as well as many other crime noir and literary stories.
 He teaches film and creative writing at University of Northern Iowa and is a long-serving editor of North American Review.
-His Hayden Fuller novels are Cheap Amusements, A Fourth Face, and Neon Kiss, which is available in the collection Five Hard Bites along with the novella Day of the Dragons and the short story “Shot, Reverse Shot.”
+His Hayden Fuller novels are Cheap Amusements, A Fourth Face, Neon Kiss, and A Shoeshine Kill.
+The first three novels are available as stand-alone books and in the collection Five Hard Bites along with the novella Day of the Dragons and the short story “Shot, Reverse Shot.”

-Grant’s detective fiction has also been published in Groovy Gumshoes, Tough, Magpie Lit, Twelve Winters Journal, and Bang!.
+Grant’s detective fiction has also been published in Freedom Fiction Journal, Femmes Fatale Flashes, Groovy Gumshoes, Tough, Magpie Lit, Twelve Winters Journal, Bang! and Merry Creepsmas: The Green Book.
 The chapbook Winsome/Bend of the Sun was published by Final Thursday Press.
 Moreover, Twelve Winters brought out Final Stanzas, a collection of literary short stories; and Toronto, 1965: Cheap Amusements’ Beat, a memoir.
+He co-hosts the podcast A Lesson before Writing with Brady Harrison and Ted Morrissey.

 In addition to writing, teaching and editing, Grant is active in community theater as both an actor and director.
 Having grown up in Toronto, Grant is an avid Maple Leafs fan.